top of page

 After community service, Wendy joined a Child Support center and worked in various Johannesburg schools treating children with learning difficulties, in the areas of gross and fine motor development, and cognitive and perceptual skill development.

-The following year in 2007, Wendy returned to part time studying at Pretoria University where she completed a Diploma in Hand Therapy, while also continuing to manage a practice at a Johannesburg school treating children with learning difficulties, but with a growing interest in Hand Therapy.
+The following year in 2007, Wendy returned to part time studying at Pretoria University where she completed a Diploma in Hand Therapy at the University of Pretoria, while also continuing to manage a practice at a Johannesburg school treating children with learning difficulties, but with a growing interest in Hand Therapy.
+She also married her husband Mark that year.

 In 2008, Wendy was given the amazing opportunity to visit Boston and attended the American Society of Hand Therapy’s annual congress.
 This was a great experience which allowed her exposure to new information from the latest research to bring home to be applied in South Africa at the practices.
 It was a phenomenal learning experience.